fast-pack/JavaFastPFORDemo/README.md

 java -version
 ```

-## Maven dependency (JitPack)
+## Maven demo

-Add the JitPack repository to your `pom.xml` and use the exact coordinates published for this project.
+We added the JitPack repository to our `pom.xml` and use the exact coordinates published for this project.
 The project exposes the artifact as `JavaFastPFOR` with a tag-style version.
 For example:

 ```xml
 <repositories>